DyneXvX/DyneXvX/README.md

 ---------------------------------------------------------
 - Bio:  Just a man trying to follow a dream of writing software and/or web applications.
         After being in management for over 10 years I decided it was my turn to follow my dreams and work on doing something that I really enjoyed.
-After helping so many people with their career goals I left it all behind, went back to school, and have been working hard ever sence.
+After helping so many people with their career goals I left it all behind, went back to school, and have been working hard ever sense.
 Code is more then computer language to me, it is my art form.
 ---------------------------------------------------------

 - 🔭 I’m currently working on finishing my BAS in Computing and Information Sciences at the University of North Florida
-- 🌱 I’m currently learning pretty much everything however, I am working with ASP.NET MVC design and deployment for school.
+- 🌱 I’m learning pretty much everything I can get my hands on however, I am working with ASP.NET MVC design and deployment for school and a local non-profit in Northeast Florida.
-- ⚡ Fun fact: I create animated wallpapers using "Wallpaper Engine".
-They are more fun then anything else, plus it gives me a chance to do something different.
+- ⚡ Fun fact: I create animated wallpapers using "Wallpaper Engine", and have started building a modification game to Doki Doki Literature Club using RenPy and Python.
+These little projects are more fun then anything else.
-- 🥅 2020 Goals: I spend most of my time coding on the back end for school.
-I really want to learn Visual Novels using python and renpy.
-Maybe make a Mod for DDLC, or take up Unity for a change. <--I enjoy learning can you tell?
-LoL!
+- 🥅 2021 Goals: I am finishing up my BAS this spring so I am taking a long look at applying to the UNF School of Computing Graduate program from my Master's.

 ### Connect with me on: